 - Introduce basic concepts such as saving and simple budgeting through games and real-life activities, such as saving for a toy.
 “With children aged between five and eight you can discuss spending, saving, and investing money.
 You can use piggy banks, and playing the game Monopoly is also useful as it gives the kids a different perspective,” says Mini.

 - Many banks offer special savings accounts for minors, so you can open a bank account in their name and teach them practical banking skills and concepts.
-“Though many things can be done online, you should you’re your children to the bank and teach them how to deposit cash physically etc.,” says Muthu Kishore.
+“Though many things can be done online, you should you’re your children to the bank and teach them how to deposit cash physically etc.,” says Muthu Kishor.

 - Older children aged 15 and above can be taught about investing, the stock market, different financial products and how to research and manage assets.

 - Have honest conversations about money.
 While many parents hesitate to talk about household expenses and budgets with their children, discussing it will help children learn how to respond to and deal with contingencies.
 “I am a stock market trader, and I deliberately tell my son what I am doing.
-Since he is only five, he may not understand it but it will register somewhere and when he grows up he will comprehend it faster,” says Muthu Kishore.
+Since he is only five, he may not understand it but it will register somewhere and when he grows up he will comprehend it faster,” says Muthu Kishor.
 “My wife used to tell him stories in English when he was only a year old.
 Now he’s going to school, he is able to learn English fast, so early lessons matter.”

 Government initiatives towards financial literacy